Early Life of Samuel Curtis

 Samuel Ryan Curtis was born near Champlain, New York, on February 3, 1805.
 He was the son of Zarah and Phalley (Yale) Curtis.
-Curtis’ father was a veteran of the Continental Army during the American Revolution.
+Curtis’ father was a veteran of the Continental Army and fought in the American Revolution.
 In 1809, the elder Curtis moved his family to Washington Township in Licking County, Ohio, where he became a successful farmer and part-time minister.

 Young Curtis attended local schools, performing well enough to receive an appointment to the United States Military Academy.
 Curtis entered West Point on July 1, 1827, and graduated four years later on July 1, 1831, ranked twenty-seventh in his class of thirty-three cadets.